Clustering and Pruning in Causal Data Fusion: Simulations

-Ideally, we expect benefits from the clustering strategy in the cases of settings A and B, compared to applying Do-search directly in the original graph.
-Additionally, in the worst case of setting C, where the clustering does not help in identification, we expect that finding the transit clusters and checking the identification invariance does not induce a major overhead.
+Ideally, we expect benefits from the reduction strategy in the cases of settings A (the causal effect is identifiable in the clustered graph) and B (the causal effect is not identifiable in the clustered graph and clustering is identification invariant), compared to applying Do-search directly in the original graph.
+Additionally, in the worst case of setting C, where the graph reduction does not help in identification, we expect that assessing the graphical conditions to verify the identification invariance does not induce a major overhead.
 To avoid extensive running times, we imposed a time limit of 15 minutes for Do-search.
-In other words, if more than 15 minutes has elapsed for the causal effect identification in the original graph, we terminate the algorithm and discard the instance.
 The generation of one simulation instance is defined in Algorithm~\ref{alg:times} in Appendix~\ref{apx:algorithm}.

-In total, we generated 120~000 instances.
-1434 instances reached the time limit of 15 minutes and were therefore discarded from further analysis.
-In addition, we were able to identify two instances, where finding transit clusters had taken unrealistically long, perhaps due to hardware or software issues not related to the simulation and discarded these instances.
-We also re-ran these two instances without noticing a considerable overhead, which further validates the removal.
-The distribution of the settings for the remaining 118~564 instances was: A 27.2\%, B 37.5\%, and C 35.3\%.
-The original graph sizes varied between 6 and 12 vertices with 8 (22.2\%), 9 (25.0\%), and 10 (21.8\%) being the most common graph sizes.

-We calculated the differences and ratios of the running times between the unclustered strategy (i.e., directly applying Do-search to the original graph) and the clustered strategy (i.e., detecting the transit clusters, applying Do-search to the clustered graph and---depending on the setting---verifying identification invariance and applying Do-search to the original graph).
-These results are summarized in Table~\ref{tab:simresults}.
-Additionally, we visualized the results for settings A and B with scatter plots in Figure~\ref{fig:scatter}, while for setting C we drew box plots in Figure~\ref{fig:box}.
+In total, we obtained 108~933 instances.
+6.6\% of the instances exceeded the time limit of 15 minutes when using Do-search in the original graph.
+Table~\ref{tab:simresults} reports the differences and ratios of the running times between the direct strategy and the reduction strategy for settings~A--C. For running times that exceeded 15 minutes, we applied a conservative approach and fixed these times to 15 minutes.
+Additionally, we visualized the results for settings A--B with scatter plots in Figure~\ref{fig:scatter}, and for setting C with a box plot in Figure~\ref{fig:box}.